-The vehicle's high-speed handling and curb height will become increasingly affected as weight is added to the trunk.
-The more weight that is placed in the trunk, the more it will change the ride and handling characteristics of the vehicle.
-Consider these factors when installing equipment and placing items in the trunk of the vehicle.
+The vehicle's high-speed handling and curb height will become increasingly affected as weight is added to the trunk or cargo area.
+The more weight that is placed in the trunk or cargo area, the more it will change the ride and handling characteristics of the vehicle.
+Consider these factors when installing equipment and placing items in the trunk or cargo area of the vehicle.